Robert James Campbell Ferguson

 One Zunday morn, as I’ve heerd zay,

 Teaching and Rugby

 We know at this time that he played rugby for Twickenham Rugby Football Club.
-This should not be confused with the national rugby stadium: in 1905 this was still known as Billy’s Cabbage Patch and wasn’t purchased for use as a rugby pitch until 1907.
+This should not be confused with the national rugby stadium: in 1905, what we speak of today as Twickenham Stadium, was known as Billy’s Cabbage Patch.
+Its purchase for use as a rugby pitch was not until 1907.

 Twickenham RFC records show him playing his first match for them in pre-WTC days, on Tuesday, 17th April, 1900.
 He had continued playing through his first student year (8 matches) but not his second.
 He was eventually to become club Captain and he led the 1st XV that travelled to Paris to play the Sporting Club Universitaire de France in 190711, taking over the captaincy from W.Walbanck, sitting on his left in the team photograph, who also played in that match.
 His final match for the club was 21st March, 1908 against Kingston RFC having played forty-seven matches and refereed one.

 RJC Ferguson is also listed as playing for Leicester Tigers 1st XV, in the centre against Richmond at Welford Road on 25 October 1908.
 This was his one and only appearance for the club although he did score two tries in a 30-11 victory.
 The circumstances remain a mystery as we do not believe he had any links with the Midlands.